Edw590/VISOR---A-Voice-Assistant/README.md

 **NOTE:** if you want full VISOR functionality on Windows with the server, run it in WSL (Win10+ only) and not natively on Windows.
 It will work just fine.
 If you do this, copy the GGUF file into WSL or it will load VERY slowly.

-To change VISOR to run on Windows or Linux, just compile to the OS you want and put the binaries in the `bin` folder.
-Nothing else needs to be done to change things from running on either OS.

 ## Modules
 | Number | Name                           | Client/Server         | Description |
 |-------|--------------------------------|-----------------------|-|